natemaia/dk/README.md

 #### Installation

-You need the xcb headers, if you're on Arch Linux you can run
+You need the xcb headers, if you're on an Arch based distro you can run

 ```
 pacman -S xcb-proto xcb-util xcb-util-wm xcb-util-cursor xcb-util-keysyms